Towards Secure MLOps: Surveying Attacks, Mitigation Strategies, and Research Challenges: Research Challenges and Recommendation

 \section{Research Challenges and Recommendation}

 Although the previous section outlined a range of mitigation strategies to defend the MLOps ecosystem, these measures often provide only partial protection against increasingly sophisticated, AI-driven adversaries.
 As attacks evolve rapidly, organizations must address not only technical vulnerabilities but also legal, ethical, and operational complexities.
+To address RQ4, this section identifies notable gaps that remain in current practices and proposes future research directions needed to strengthen security across the MLOps ecosystem.
 The following discussion highlights key concerns and proposes future research directions, with the goal of strengthening the security of the MLOps ecosystem while preserving essential principles of transparency, privacy, and compliance.